10 Reasons Breastfeeding Is Good for You

 In a large study involving postmenopausal women, Dr. Schwarz and colleagues found the longer women breastfeed, the lower their risk factors for developing heart disease.

-Those reporting a lifetime history of more than 12 months of lactation were less likely to have high blood pressure, high cholesterol, diabetes, or heart disease compared with women who never breastfed.
+Those reporting a lifetime history of more than 12 months of breastfeeding were less likely to have high blood pressure, high cholesterol, diabetes, or heart disease compared with women who never breastfed.

 It may whittle your middle